-Our website www.oakheights.co.uk is updated regularly and this policy and other relevant material in published there.
+Our website portal is updated regularly and this policy and other relevant material in published there.

 The school reception and form tutor must be notified in advance of any medical/dental appointments or other planned absence from school.

 4.1 Missing student